Scafell Pike – Three Peaks

 Scafell Pike

-Parking – Follow the signs and park at NT Lake Head car park (GR NY 182 074) – open 24 hours with limited toilet facilities available.
+Parking – Follow the signs and park at National Trust Lake Head car park (GR NY 182 074) – open 24 hours with limited toilet facilities available.
 There’s a charge for parking, with your fees contributing to the work of our National Trust upland rangers maintaining the main routes up Scafell Pike.
 Remember, noise travels far in our quiet valley, so please switch off engines overnight and keep noise to an absolute minimum to avoid disturbing visitors to the campsite.

 In the Ranger’s opinion, this route is an interesting and challenging way to the top of Scafell Pike.

-N.B.: The route detail found in the Ranger’s tips begins from the stretcher box at the Styhead Tarn crossroads NY 21897 09502.
+N.B.
+The route detail found in the Ranger’s tips begins from the stretcher box at the Styhead Tarn crossroads NY 21897 09502.

 Ranger’s top tips and detailed route information: